Thanasimus formicarius: Life cycle

 Before pupation, the larvae form an oval chamber which they line with mucus under the bark.
 The following spring the beetles emerge.

 Prey range

-Thanasimus formicarius feeds on 27 bark-beetle species belonging to 15 genera (Dendroctonus, Dryocoetes, Hylastes, Hylesinus, Hylurgops, Hylurgus, Ips, Leperesinus, Orthotomicus, Pityogenes, Pityokteines, Polygraphus, Scolytus, Tomicus and Trypodendron) which infest coniferous (pine, spruce, larch, Douglas fir, and others), and broad-leaved trees (oak, ash, poplar, and others).
+Thanasimus formicarius feeds on 27 bark-beetle species belonging to 15 genera (Agrilus, Dendroctonus, Dryocoetes, Hylastes, Hylesinus, Hylurgops, Hylurgus, Ips, Leperesinus, Orthotomicus, Pityogenes, Pityokteines, Polygraphus, Scolytus, Tomicus and Trypodendron) which infest coniferous (pine, spruce, larch, Douglas fir, and others), and broad-leaved trees (oak, ash, poplar, and others).
+It is known to prey on Agrilus biguttatus.

 Behaviour

 The adults grab their prey with all their legs quickly so the prey can't run away.
 Then the beetle bites between the thorax and abdomen, or head and thorax to leverage out the soft succulent parts of a bark beetle.
 The whole feeding process takes only about 10 minutes.
 The clerids can feed on about 3 bark beetles per day for several days.

 It is interesting that once a clerid begins to feed it almost always finishes the process so it never wastes prey.

 Different experiments suggest that ant beetles prefer Pinus trees over Abies or Picea for oviposition.
 Some experiments suggested that bark thickness could be a critical factor limiting pupation of T. formicarius on spruce.